Certificate templates

 During Kerberos authentication, the certificate mapping process will call the StrongCertificateBindingEnforcement registry key.
 This key can be equal to three values:

 • 0: no strong certificate mapping is realised.
-The new szOID_NTDS_CA_SECURITY_EXT extension is not check and the authentication behavior is similar to what was done before the patch
+The new szOID_NTDS_CA_SECURITY_EXT extension is not check, all explicit mappings are allowed (see comments below) and the authentication behaviour is similar to what was done before the patch.
+This mode is no longer effective since 11/04/2023, and indicating the value 0 in the key is now equivalent to indicating 1

-If the registry key value is 0 and the certificate contains an UPN value (normally for a user account), the KDC will first try to map the certificate to a user with a userPrincipalName value that matches.
-If no validation can be performed, the KDC will search an account with a matching sAMAccountName property.
-If none can be found, it will retry with a $ at the end of the username.
-Thus, a certificate with a UPN can be mapped to a machine account.
+If the registry key value is 0 and the certificate contains an UPN value (normally for a user account), as seen previously, the KDC will first try to associate the certificate with a user whose userPrincipalName attribute matches.
+If no validation can be performed, the KDC looks for an account whose sAMAccountName property matches.
+If it doesn't find one, it tries again by adding a $ to the end of the user name.
+That way, a certificate with a UPN can be associated with a machine account.

 If the registry key value is 0 and the certificate contains an DNS value (normally for a machine account), the KDC splits the user and the domain part, i.e. user.domain.local becomes user and domain.local.
 The domain part is validated against the Active Directory domain, and the user part is validated adding a $ at the end, and searching for an account with a corresponding sAMAccountName.

-If the registry key value is 1 or 2, the szOID_NTDS_CA_SECURITY_EXT security extension will be used to map the account using its objectSid.
-With a registry key equals to 1 and no security extension presents, the mapping behavior is similar to a registry key equal to 0.
+If the registry key value is 1 or 2, and no explicit mapping is in place, the szOID_NTDS_CA_SECURITY_EXT security extension will be used to implicitly map the account using its objectSid.
+If the registry key is set to 1 and no security extension is present, the mapping behaviour is similar to that of a registry key set to 0.

 During Kerberos authentication, the certificate mapping process will call the CertificateMappingMethods registry key.
 This key can be a combinaison of the following values: